pepaslabs/clib-demo-helloworld/README.md

 (Use this as boilerplate which you can fork and edit.)

-## Using this project as a starting point
+## Hacking

-Here's how this project works:
+Tips on using this project as a starting point for your own project:

 * This project uses [clib](https://github.com/clibs/clib)-style dependencies
   * which are listed in `package.json`